Ab

 Bag it Up:

 - Out of the provided compostable bags?
 The brand of bags we provided in your starter kit is BioBag, but you may use any compostable bags with the BPI Certified Compostable logo.
-Compostable bags can be purchased from local retailers such as Walmart, Target, or Ace Hardware, or online.
+Compostable bags can be purchased from local retailers such as Walmart, Target, Ace Hardware or online.

 - Don't want to use bags?
 All good!
 But regular cleaning will be essential.
-You may also choose to line the bottom of your bin with newspaper or other paper materials for an easier clean up.
+You may also line the bottom of your bin with newspaper or other paper materials for an easier cleanup.

 Keep it Clean:

-- A quick wipe down after each collection day can help you easily maintain a clean bin.
+- After each collection day, a quick wipe-down can help you easily maintain a clean bin.

-- For a deeper clean, break out your hose and use a mix of water with dish soap or vinegar to wash the inside and outside of your bin.
+- For a deeper clean, break out your hose and use a mixture of water with dish soap or vinegar to wash the inside and outside of your bin.

-How will food waste collection be impacted by winter weather like snow or ice?
+How will winter weather like snow or ice impact food waste collection?

 In the case of inclement weather affecting the District, food waste collection may be delayed or canceled for the safety of collection crews.
-DPW will send email updates should winter weather impact your food waste collection route.
+DPW will email participants if winter weather impacts your food waste collection route.

 Please ensure you are signed up for email updates at public.govdelivery.com.
 To ensure that notices about service interruptions are received and do not go to your spam or junk folder, we recommend adding [email protected] and [email protected] as email contacts.